panjan/blog/_drafts/heater.md

 #### Securing Sonoff Tasmota

 Tasmota is incredibly easy to setup but the default settings are rather insecure.
 We'll tweak them using [Tasmota's MQTT features](https://github.com/arendst/Sonoff-Tasmota/wiki/MQTT-Features).
-The available commands are [listed here](https://github.com/arendst/Sonoff-Tasmota/wiki/Commands#mqtt).

 ##### Secure the Web Server